 Standing behind the dark metal monster was a large beast, a reptilian behemoth much larger than the two already here, lashing a thick, powerful tail behind it as it breathed down upon the metal creature with an open maw.

-"Of course a maximal would never scout alone!"
+"How could I not see this?"
 The beast readied its blade and swung around.
-"All you needed to do was keep me occupied long enough for your backup to arri--"
+"You're just a distraction; all you needed to do was keep me occupied long enough for your backup to arri--"

 But the creature found its attempt at a surprise attack blocked even before it could complete the sentence, as it found its right arm clasped tightly in its clawed grip, the sharp blade failing to even scratch its thick scales -- and in another moment the large beast snapped the metal creature's arm clean off.